Add Spectacular Color To

 Your orchids in the outside garden actually will be dependent on how much rainfall and sunlight and the ambient temperature.
 If there has been a good rainfall during the week the plants will not need to be watered but if it has been hot and dry there may be a need to water up to twice a week or even mist daily in the morning.

-Return to top of outside garden page
+Return to top of This Page

-Home |The Orchid Store | Customer Service and Contact Information | Site Map | Shipping And Tracking | Security and Privacy
+Home | Customer Service and Contact Information | Site Map